-Layers of thinly sliced potatoes, onions and a delicious cheesy cream sauce make these Potatoes Au Gratin a hit side dish that’s perfect for the holidays or just because!
+Layers of thinly sliced potatoes, onions and a delicious cheesy cream sauce make these Homemade Au Gratin Potatoes a hit side dish that’s perfect for the holidays or just because!
 This recipe is a family favorite and comes together easily, yet is incredibly delicious.

-If you’re craving a comforting delicious side dish you can’t go wrong with potatoes au gratin!
+If you’re craving a comforting delicious side dish you can’t go wrong with this recipe for Au Gratin Potatoes!
 This is a side dish that has a fancy name, but it really easy to make.

 Sliced potatoes and onions baked in a rich and creamy cheese sauce combine to make is the best side for holiday dinners or anytime you want to treat yourself to a decadent dish!
 It’s so cozy and so good!